 And just as amazing, "His name shall be on their foreheads."
-I'm really not into tats.
-I've got my Kathy tattoo and my Calvary Chapel tattoo... no, not really!
+I'm not into tats.
+I've got my Kathy tattoo and my Calvary Chapel tattoo... but that's it for me!

-But here's a tattoo I won't mind getting!
+Yet here's a tattoo I won't mind getting!
 Heaven has a tattoo parlor...
-Since the Beast identifies the rebels who pledge their allegiance to him by putting a mark on their forehead, God also will mark His own with His name on our foreheads.
+Since the Beast identifies the rebels who pledge their allegiance to him by putting a mark on their forehead.
+God also will mark His own with His name on our foreheads.
 One day, God will brand His children as His own.
-It's one tattoo I won't mind...
+It's one tattoo I won't mind getting.

 Verse 5, "There shall be no night there: They need no lamp nor light of the sun, for the Lord God gives them light.
 And they shall reign forever and ever."

-Our sun is a massive source of energy, yet in the new heaven and new earth, God's Son takes its place.
+Our sun is a massive source of energy, yet in the new heaven and new earth God's Son will takes its place.

 "Then he said to me, "These words are faithful and true."
 And the Lord God of the holy prophets sent His angel to show His servants the things which must shortly take place."
-In the first verse of Revelation 1, the same phrase is used, "must shortly take place."
+In Revelation 1:1 this same phrase was used, "must shortly take place."
 It means "what's next!"
-Often people read Revelation focused on "when" - when is the end?
-But the book's theme is "who."
-What's next is Jesus in all His glory.
+Often when people read the Revelation they focus on "when" - when is the end?
+But the theme of this book is "who."
+What's next is Jesus in all His glory!

-That's why Jesus cries out in verse 7, "Behold, I am coming quickly!"
+And Jesus says in verse 7, "Behold, I am coming quickly!"
 The glory of Jesus is what's next!
+We could be the generation that sees Him in that glory.
 "Blessed is he who keeps the words of the prophecy of this book."

 Verse 8, "Now I, John, saw and heard these things.
 And when I heard and saw, I fell down to worship before the feet of the angel who showed me these things."
-John made the same mistake in 19:10.
+Recall John made the same mistake in 19:10.